codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    "Default Value", ""
    "Initial Version", "Version 1.0"

 When the node requires a state transfer from the cluster, it looks for the most appropriate one available.
-The group communications module monitors the node state for the purposes of Flow Control, state transfers and quorum calculations.
+The group communications module monitors the node state for the purposes of Flow Control, state transfers and :term:`Quorum` calculations.
 The node can be a donor if it is in the ``SYNCED`` state.
 The first node in the ``SYNCED`` state in the index becomes the donor and is made unavailable for requests while serving as such.

 If there are no free ``SYNCED`` nodes at the moment, the joining node reports in the logs: